 Alcoholism or alcohol addiction is a serious disease; those who are affected by this issue often need professional rehab in order to stop and evidence-based recovery methods that can help them make a change to their lives and behaviors.
 If you or someone you love is suffering from alcohol addiction, seek treatment today by calling 800-654-0987.
 We can match you with the best options for your needs.

 How Does Alcohol Addiction Treatment Work?

 When a person has been abusing alcohol often enough and in large enough amounts to experience addiction, often withdrawal is the first concern in treatment.
 Some versions of withdrawal associated with this substance are mild and uncomfortable, and as such, many people go through withdrawal with the help of medications.
 However, a severe form of withdrawal called delirium tremens can be extremely dangerous.
-According to the National Library of Medicine, it is considered a “medical emergency,” and patients often need to be sedated through the entire process.
+It is considered a “medical emergency,” and patients often need to be sedated through the entire process.

 Once the withdrawal symptoms begin to subside, the patient can work on creating a beneficial treatment plan with their doctor, one that takes all their specific needs into account.
 Often, most people who experience this severe outcome of alcohol abuse must stop drinking altogether, while others may be able to limit themselves to moderation.
 In most cases, though, rehab centers will usually recommend abstinence to those who have become addicted to the substance.